 NEW BASIC DOLL BODY FABRIC - I have finally found a new and really good doll body fabric in a basic tan.
 I am thrilled with this cloth and it far surpasses any other including the basic doll body fabric I used for over 25 years (and then it was discontinued).
 This new one is all cotton, made in the USA, has a very tight weave (less fray on tiny curves) and is perfect.
 I love it!
 It works well with or without paint overdye mentioned above.

-NEW BASIC DOLL BODY FABRIC $9.50/yd Add to Cart BACK IN STOCK (a slightly lighter color, but works)
+NEW BASIC DOLL BODY FABRIC $9.50/yd Add to Cart

 FOR LARGER DOLLS (read info above)